On day 85 of my 366-day self-care challenge, I explored the art of meandering.

 Meandering is different than exploring.
 Exploration involves intent, and it implies careful observation and analysis.

 Meandering, on the other hand, requires no purpose at all aside from moving through a place.

 That’s what makes it so special.
 When you aren’t looking for anything in particular, you can simply enjoy “being.”

 As part of my 2016 self-care project, I spent the day meandering.
-I walked without a destination.
+I walked with no destination in mind.
 I moved without a purpose.
 I ate when I was hungry.
 I talked to strangers.
 There was no rushing.
 There were no distractions.

 As children, our extra minutes were probably spent playing.
-As young adults, our extra minutes were most likely spent with friends, working or studying for exams.
+As young adults, our extra minutes were most likely spent with friends, working, or studying for exams.
 And as adults, it can go one of two ways.
-We can either fall into the eat-work-sleep routine, or we can figure out way to manage our time so that we experience more joy.
+We can either fall into the eat-work-sleep routine, or we can figure out way to manage our time so that we experience more fun and joy.

 What would you do if you had 30 minutes set aside for yourself each day?